NEVER MISS A POST! FOLLOW ME ON:

 - When the mixture begins to boil, continue to stir every 30 seconds or so.

-- Use an instant-read thermometer - here's a link to mine (affiliate link) - to measure the temperature of the jam as it boils.
+- Use an instant-read thermometer - here's a link to mine (paid link) - to measure the temperature of the jam as it boils.
 Be sure the thermometer is measuring at the middle of the jam and not touching the bottom of the pot.

 - Once the correct temperature is reached, remove the pot from the heat and carefully spoon the jam into 2 mason jars.
 The jam might seem a little bit liquid at this stage - don't worry!
 It will thicken as it cools.